brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Use of more training data is probably the simplest thing I could do.
+Using of more training data is probably the simplest thing I could do.
 The search area can miss a small segment on the right hand side, which is where new cars are likely to appear.
 This should be corrected.
 Testing on more videoes with differing lighting conditions, road types and vehicles would also be helpful.
 For example, the search area is unlikely to pick up lorries given the size of windows I am using.

 Similarly, it would be use to test different conditions; especially with denser traffic.